Cost of a New Jersey Divorce

 Potential Cost Incurred for the Divorce to be Recognized by the State

 The costs involved in getting the divorce recognized by New Jersey includes filing fees.
 It costs $300 to file the complaint for the divorce.
 Individuals are also required to do a parent education class, which is about $25.
 If they file a motion during the case, that costs another $50 or so.
 The person seeking the divorce is responsible for covering the costs.
-For more information about the cost of a New Jersey divorce and how an attorney could help with keeping the costs down, call today.
+For more information about the cost of a divorce in New Jersey, how an attorney could help with keeping the costs down, and how much a divorce lawyer costs, call today.

 Ask a Lawyer Today about the Cost of a New Jersey Divorce

 The financial cost of divorce must be contemplated before pursuing legal action.
 While the cost of a New Jersey divorce may arise in numerous forms, individuals could reach out to a hard-working attorney for a consultation.
 A skilled lawyer could provide the support and legal guidance you need.
 Reach out today to set up a discussion about your concerns.